Interview Series: Sensory Cinema: The Culture of Sound | Interviewer: Gökhan Çolak & Arzu Karaduman

 With the increasing presence of synthetic and AI-generated sound, how might we rethink authenticity, presence, and materiality in sonic experience?

-On the other hand or at the same time sound and a sonic thinking might reveal themselves as the perfect resistance tools against an AI frequency world.
-And my desired for paradigm shift will happen due to necessity to keep our bodies to keep our lives.
+On the other hand, or at the same time, sound and a sonic thinking might reveal themselves as the perfect resistance tools against an AI frequency world.
+And maybe my desired for sonic paradigm shift will happen due to necessity to keep our bodies, to keep our lives.

 Conceptual Closing